 Laws to know: People over 21 can purchase up to one ounce of smokable cannabis, 16 ounces of edibles in solid form, 72 ounces in liquid form, and seven grams of concentrates.
 It’s illegal to consume cannabis in the view of the public, which essentially restricts smoking to private residences.

 The federal government isn’t all that fond of cannabis, but that didn’t stop the nation’s capital from enacting pro-marijuana legislation in 2014.
-Unlike most of the states with legal recreational cannabis, however, DC has tight restrictions on acquiring weed.
+Unlike most of the states with recreational marijuana laws, however, DC has tight restrictions on acquiring weed.

 Laws to know: People 21 and over can possess up to two ounces of marijuana and gift one ounce or less to another person 21 or over.
 “Gift” is the key word, because it’s still illegal for anyone — shop or person — to sell cannabis in DC.
 It’s illegal to consume cannabis in public places, and that goes for city-owned and federally owned land.
 Nearly 30 percent of DC is federal land, and you can be prosecuted on a federal level if caught consuming marijuana on it.

-A version of this article was previously published on July 1, 2019, and was updated on January 10, 2020 with more information.
+A version of this article about recreational marijuana laws was previously published on July 1, 2019, and was updated on November 9, 2020, with more information.